-It was a waterfall experience that impressed us so much that it once made our Top 10 USA Waterfalls List.
+It was a waterfall experience that impressed Julie and I so much that it once made our Top 10 Best USA Waterfalls List and easily made our Top 10 Best Southern Waterfalls List.

 That said, the name generally refers to only the largest of the waterfalls, which has an unusual shape (almost reminiscent of a smaller version of Union Falls in Yellowstone National Park).

 Burgess Falls was said to be named after a Revolutionary War vet named Tom Burgess whose family ran a mill powered by the Falling Water River.